draveness/DKNightVersion/README.md

 If you want your own class changing color while switch theme.

-You are supposed to add it to `respondClasseses` set.
+**You must add it to `respondClasseses` set**.
 In the new version, in order to prevent subclass inheritance superclass's night color, I add `respondClasseses` set.

 Use `addClassToSet:` or `removeClassToSet:` method to deal with it.